marcguery/varif/README.md

 Note that when the CDS_alt field is empty and that the _lt field contains '*(0/0)*', this means that both reference and mutated CDS sequences are identical (this can happen when an INDEL occurs at the edge of a CDS and an intron).

-## <a name="asp"></a>Allele Sample Proportions (ASP)
+## <a name="vaf"></a>Variant Allele Frequency (VAF)

-There are 2 cut-offs of minimal alternate ASP (minVSP with `--ratio-alt`) and maximal reference ASP (maxRSP with `--ratio-ref`) to determine if a sample is carrying the reference or alternate allele.
-By default, minVSP is equal to 0.8 and maxRSP to 0.2.
+The proportion of reads supporting an allele in a sample, called variant allele frequency (VAF), is used to determine if a sample homozygous for the allele.

-For each allele and for each sample, the ASP is calculated using the different allele read depths (ARD):
+For each allele and for each sample, the VAF is calculated using the different read depths (RD):

-***ASP*** = (*alternate ARD*) / (*all alternates ARD* + *reference ARD*)

-If the ASP is above minVSP, the loci is considered homozygous for the alternate allele, while if the ASP is below maxRSP, the loci is considered homozygous for the non alternate allele.
-When the ASP is between maxRSP and minVSP, the genotype cannot be called and the variant is heterozygous.
+***VAF*** = *variant RD* / *total* *RD*

+The limit of detection of variants can be set with `--min-vaf-present` (defaults to 0.05), with a VAF below this value resulting in the variant being ignored.

+The VAF of each locus is used to classify a sample as:

+- Homozygous if the VAF is above `--min-vaf-homozygous` (defaults to 0.8)
+- Heterozygous if the VAF is between `--min-vaf-present` and `--min-vaf-homozygous`.

 ## <a name="groups"></a>Sample groups

-Samples can be separated into groups which can have their allele frequencies compared with the option `--comparison` with one of the keywords *families*,*self*, *lineages*, or *all* (the default).
+Samples can be separated into groups which can have their allele frequencies compared with the option `--comparison` with one of the keywords *families*, *self*, *lineages*, or *all* (the default).
 Samples are grouped into families or parental-offspring relationships according to the metadata from the PED file.
 Allele differential distribution can be compared:

 - between every combination of families (*families*),
 - within all members of each family (*self*),